saifullahkhanjadoon/CarRentalSystem/README.md

 rents

-Uses MySQL Connector/J 9.3.0 for database communication
+The system uses MySQL Connector/J 9.3.0 for real-time communication between Java and the database.

-All actions (registration, renting, updating cars) update the database in real-time
+All major actions (registration, car rental, returns, updates) reflect instantly in the database.

 📥 Setup & Usage
 📦 Prerequisites
-Java JDK installed
+Java JDK (8 or higher)

-MySQL Server running locally
+MySQL Server installed and running locally

-MySQL Connector/J 9.3.0 downloaded and added to your project
+MySQL Connector/J 9.3.0 .jar file

 🛠️ Setup Steps
-Start MySQL and create the required database with tables: users, cars, and rents
+Create the database and required tables (users, cars, rents) in MySQL.

-Download MySQL Connector/J 9.3.0 from the official site or Maven repo.
+Download MySQL Connector/J 9.3.0 from the official website.

-Connect JDBC in your project by importing the .jar file or configuring the dependency.
+Add the .jar to your project’s classpath (in NetBeans or IntelliJ).

-Compile and run the project in your IDE (NetBeans or IntelliJ) or terminal.
+Compile and run the project.

-Interact with the system by logging in as an admin or registering as a user.
+Use the console to log in as Admin or register as a new User.

 📈 Future Enhancements
-🖥️ Graphical User Interface using JavaFX or Swing
+🖥️ Graphical User Interface (GUI) using JavaFX or Swing

-🌐 Web-Based Version using Spring Boot + HTML/CSS
+🌐 Web-based version using Spring Boot + HTML/CSS

-📊 Analytics Module for rental statistics, most rented cars, and user activity reports
+📊 Analytics module to track:

+Most rented cars

+Active users

+Revenue statistics